 Ecuador is a fascinating country.
-Crossing the Andes is a memorable adventure, experiencing the High Andean way of life and traversing the valley of volcanoes; an amazing experience, the highlight of a South American tour."
+Crossing the Andes on Tren Crucero is a memorable adventure, immersed in the High Andean way of life and traversing the valley of volcanoes; an amazing experience, the highlight of a South American tour.

 Here are frequently asked questions (FAQs) about Tren Crucero.

 Preview - The Inca Road Three Luxury Trains

 The Inca Road, 12 - 31 May 2020

 The Inca Road is currently being planned by Golden Eagle Trains - a new tour to South America departing Buenos Aires, Argentina.

 You would be travelling on some of the world's most scenic railways and luxury trains, including Belmond Hiram Bingham and Belmond Andean Explorer in Peru and Ecuador's Tren Crucero.

 Buenos Aires • Montevideo • Uyuni • La Paz •Lake Titicaca • Puno • Cusco • Machu Picchu •Lima • Guayaquil • Riobamba • Quito • Galapagos Islands extension

 The itinerary is expected to be released late March 2019.

 Please contact the Club to register your interest.
 Club Member discount applies; join free by subscribing to our newsletter.